Energy Efficient Autonomous Systems and Robotics

 In this research, we explore a variety of ultra low-power DSP techniques for wearable biomedical devices.
 A blend of feature engineering and machine learning algorithms are employed and evaluated within the context of real-time classification applications.
 The evaluation is based on two major criteria: 1. classification accuracy and 2. algorithmic complexity (computation, memory, latency).
 Currently, two case studies are being explored.
 The first case study is the detection of seizures for epileptic patients using multi-physiological signals in an ambulatory setting.
 The second case study is an assistive technology that enables a user to interactive with their surroundings using a tongue-driven interface.

 We explore the use of deep neural networks (DNN) for embedded big data applications.
 Deep neural networks have been demonstrated to outperform state-of-the-art solutions for a variety of complex classification tasks, such as image recognition.
 The ability to train networks to both perform feature abstraction and classification provides a number of key benefits.
 One key benefit is that it reduces the burden of the developer to produce efficient, optimal feature engineering, which typically requires expert domain-knowledge and significant time.
 A second key benefit is that the network's complexity can be adjusted to achieve desired accuracy performance.
 Despite these benefits, DNNs have yet to be fully realized in an embedded setting.
-In this research, we explore novel architecture optimizations and develop optimal static mappings for neural networks onto highly parallel, highly granular hardware processors such as many-cores and embedded GPUs.
+In this research, we explore novel architecture optimizations and develop optimal static mappings for neural networks onto highly parallel, highly granular hardware processors such as CPUs, many-cores, embedded GPUs, FPGAs, and ASIC.

 LESS: Light Encryption using Scalable Sketching